remla2025-team9/operation/docs/updated_extension.md

+# Automating Local Kubernetes Environment Setup using a Makefile

+This document proposes an automated solution to the local development environment setup process for our sentiment analysis application, replacing manual command sequences with a simple, reliable automation framework.
+This proposal is specifically written for the Minikube environment setup.

-## Context and problem statement
+## Context and Problem Statement

-Our project has a thorough and powerful operational setup, allowing deployment on both Docker Compose for quick local tasks and a multi-node Kubernetes cluster for mimicking production.
-While this flexibility is a strength, the onboarding and setup process for the Kubernetes environment has become a significant, release-engineering-related shortcoming.
+Our project has an advanced setup that lets us run it in two ways: using Docker Compose for simple, local tasks, and using a full Kubernetes setup that acts like our live environment.
+While this flexibility is a major advantage, the process for setting up the Kubernetes environment has become a significant problem.

-Currently, a developer wanting to set up a local Kubernetes environment using Minikube must follow a long and fragile sequence of manual commands outlined in the `operation` repository's `README.md`.
-This process involves orchestrating multiple complex tools (`minikube`, `istioctl`, `kubectl`, `helm`) and performing privileged system modifications.
+Currently, any developer who wants to run the project locally on Kubernetes must follow a long and complicated list of manual steps from the `README` file.
+This involves juggling multiple different tools and making changes to important system files that require administrator access.

+This proposal will focus on fixing the setup process for **Minikube**, which is the most common way our team develops locally.
+While our other setup option (Vagrant) is more automated, it still has some manual steps that could be improved later using the ideas from this proposal.

-In practice, this manual setup process introduces several critical issues:
+In practice, the current manual process for Minikube causes several critical issues:

-*  **Too many of commands:** A developer must precisely execute a dozen or more commands in a specific order.
-This includes starting Minikube with exact resource flags (`--cpus 6 --memory 6144`), enabling addons, installing Istio, applying addon YAMLs (`jaeger.yaml`, `kiali.yaml`), and labeling the `default` namespace for sidecar injection.
+*   **A long list of commands:** A developer has to run over a dozen commands in a precise order.
+This includes starting the local cluster with specific memory and CPU settings, installing extra tools, applying special configurations, and setting specific system labels.

-*  **Error-prone manual system modification:** The most fragile step requires the developer to manually find the Minikube Ingress IP and then edit their local `/etc/hosts` file using `sudo`.
-A typo, an incorrect IP, or a forgotten hostname leads to a completely non-functional setup with complex errors that are difficult for new members to debug.
+*   **Risky manual system changes:** The most fragile step requires a developer to find an IP address and then manually edit a critical system file (`/etc/hosts`).
+A single typo or mistake here can break the entire setup, leading to confusing errors that are very hard for new team members to fix.

-*  **Environment inconsistency:** The manual process makes it easy to introduce subtle differences between developer environments.
-One developer might use a slightly different version of Istio, forget to label the namespace, or allocate insufficient memory to Minikube.
-This leads to the classic "it works on my machine" problem, where bugs become impossible to reproduce and CI/CD behavior differs from the local setup.
+*   **Inconsistent setups for each developer:** When everyone sets up their environment by hand, small differences are bound to happen.
+This leads to the classic "it works on my machine" problem, where code works for one person but fails for another, or breaks in our automated testing system.

-*  **Security and permission obstacles:** The process requires `sudo` privileges to modify a critical system file (`/etc/hosts`).
-This is not only a potential security risk but can also be a blocker in restricted corporate environments.
-Furthermore, the command provided (`sudo sh -c "echo '...' >> /etc/hosts"`) can create duplicate entries if run more than once, cluttering the file and causing potential resolution issues.
+*   **Security risks and permission hurdles:** The process requires administrator access to change a core system file.
+This can be a security concern and is often blocked in certain work environments.
+Furthermore, running the provided command more than once can make the file messy and cause future problems.

-The core problem is that our developer onboarding relies on **manual instructions** rather than an **automated, declarative definition** of the required environment.
-This fragility weakes our ability to quickly and reliably spin up consistent development environments.
+The core of the problem is simple.
+Our project onboarding relies on following a long list of steps by hand instead of running a single, automated script.
+This fragility weakens our team's ability to get up and running quickly and reliably.

-## Why it matters
+## Why It Matters

-The current setup procedure creates risks and inefficiencies that affect the entire project.
-The consequences of relying on this manual process are felt in four key areas: developer productivity, project stability, team onboarding, and engineering consistency.
+The current setup procedure causes real problems that slow down the entire project.
+Relying on these manual steps hurts us in four key ways: it wastes time, creates bugs, makes it hard for new people to start, and goes against our own engineering standards.

 *   **Significant loss of developer productivity**
-    The manual process directly impacts the team's efficiency.
-A single mistake during the multi-step setup, such as a typo in a command or an incorrect IP address, can lead to a broken environment that could take **30 to 60 minutes** to diagnose and fix.
-This is not a one-time cost but a recurring one, affecting developers whenever they need to create or reset their environment.
-This time is diverted from core project work—like developing new features or improving our models—and spent on repetitive, low-value troubleshooting.
+    The manual process is a drain on the team's time.
+If a developer makes one small mistake during setup, like a typo in a command, their environment breaks.
+It can then take them **30 to 60 minutes** to figure out what went wrong and fix it.
+This isn't just a one-time problem, it can happen every time someone needs to set up or reset their computer.
+All this time is spent fixing setup problems instead of building new features or making our project better.

 *   **Increased risk of integration errors**
-    When each developer's environment is configured by hand, small but meaningful differences between them are inevitable.
-These inconsistencies create a classic "it works on my machine" scenario, where code that passes locally fails in the shared Continuous Integration (CI) pipeline.
-These failures disrupt the workflow for the entire team, requiring valuable time to investigate and fix broken builds.
-This undermines the reliability of our automated quality checks and slows the overall pace of delivering new functionality.
+    Because everyone sets up their computer by hand, each person's environment ends up being slightly different.
+This leads to the classic "it works on my machine" problem, where code that works perfectly for one person fails for everyone else when it's added to the main project.
+These failures cause delays, as the team has to stop and investigate what went wrong.
+It makes our automated quality checks less trustworthy and slows down our ability to release new updates.

 *   **Slower onboarding for new team members**
-    A project's complexity should be in its technical challenges, not its setup instructions.
-The current lengthy and error-prone process presents a significant hurdle for new contributors.
-Instead of becoming productive quickly, their initial experience is often focused on navigating complex steps and debugging their environment.
-This not only slows down their ability to contribute meaningfully but can also be discouraging for someone new to the project.
+    Getting started on a project should be easy.
+The hard part should be the project's real challenges, not the setup instructions.
+Our current lengthy and error-prone process is a major roadblock for new contributors.
+Instead of being able to start contributing right away, they often spend their first days fighting with complex steps and debugging their environment.
+This is frustrating and can be very discouraging for someone new to the project.

 *   **Lack of environment reproducibility**
-    Our project is committed to the principle of reproducibility, especially regarding our data and models.
+    Our project is built on the idea that our work should be reproducible, meaning our results should be consistent and reliable.
 This same standard should apply to our development environments.
-An environment that cannot be created automatically and reliably is, by definition, not reproducible.
-This inconsistency at the foundational level weakens our ability to guarantee that local tests and experiments will behave the same way in our production environment, creating a gap between development and deployment.
+An environment that can't be created automatically and reliably is not truly reproducible.
+This inconsistency at the very foundation of our work means we can't be confident that code tested locally will work the same way for our users, creating a gap between development and deployment.

-## Extension proposal
+## Extension Proposal

 To fix the problems caused by our manual setup, we will introduce an automated system that handles the entire Kubernetes environment creation.
 For this, we will use a **`Makefile`**.
 A `Makefile` is a standard file used in software projects to define simple shortcuts for complex command-line tasks.
 It allows us to bundle a long sequence of commands into a single, easy-to-remember command, like `make setup`.